bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cunningham.md

 9. Authored a popular book on the history of mathematics.
 10. Advocated for the use of mathematics to solve challenging real-world problems.

-Born 7 May1881, Hackney, London, England.
+Born 7 May 1881, Hackney, London, England.
 Died 12 February 1977, Corbridge Northumberland, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cunningham/)